 • Coagulation: Cheese vats, 30-40°C.

-• Cheddaring: Cheddaring tables, room temperature.
+• Cheddaring: Laying of cheddar tables, Ambient temperature.

 • Milling: Curder mills.